Tanglement

 Stumps

 Lumberjack Toys of San Francisco, offered a nice line of wooden/rope puzzles called Stumps Puzzles from 1979 and 1982.
 They were identified by letter.
-I've obtained A, F, M, N, and P. Others shown for reference.
+I've obtained A, F, L, M, N, and P. Others shown for reference.

 A